akromnassir/ICT-AI-Training-FinTech-Lecture-/README.md

 After completing this lecture, you will be able to:

 - explain how AI can be used in Finance
-- build, train and evaluate a simple AI model in Python
+- build, train, and evaluate a simple AI model in Python
 - combat consequences of using this AI model in real life

 ---